 Automatic dishwashers are magical machines and a real timesaver in the kitchen, but they can damage items, and some of them are quite expensive to repair or replace.
-It's better to be safe and handwash these kitchen and dining room items.
+If in doubt, instead of loading the dishwasher with items such as your favorite pressure cooker, aluminum pots and pans, or your best china, it's better to be safe and handwash these kitchen pieces.

-If you do choose to slip them in the dishwasher, opt for the top rack and be prepared to accept your mistakes!
+Here we walk you through 18 items you should not put in the dishwasher.
+If you do choose to slip them, opt for the top rack and be prepared to accept your mistakes!

 The harshness of dishwasher detergents can strip the natural oils that keep wooden utensils and cutting boards from drying out.
 When those oils are stripped, the wood will begin to crack.